iFailatGitHub/Cytus-2-iM-OS-Archive/im_posts/Misc/[#087] ARC needs to give us a proper explanation.md

 I don't think it's too much to ask for a bit of security promise

 **HandsomeYi**<br>
-These ungrateful a-holes asking for so much, who would want to be a hero if this is what they get?<br>
+These ungrateful a\-holes asking for so much, who would want to be a hero if this is what they get?<br>
 I support ARC.
 Ignore these stupid haters

 **AntiMetal**<br>